winiar93/wireless-Arduino-weather-station-/README.md

 # wireless-Arduino-weather-station-
 Wireless Arduino weather station based on bme680.

-With additional diy antenna its possible to achive 50m range Cut 173mm copper wire and solder on 'ANT' pad rf module pcb.
+With additional diy antenna its possible to achive 50m range.

+Cut 173mm copper wire and solder on 'ANT' pad rf module pcb.

 Used patrs: